akanotoe/qm-book/00-special-relativity.md

 $$
 t' = t,\qquad x' = x-vt.
-$$
+$$ (eq:galilean-transformations)
 The first equation seems like a tautology – of course the rock's time looks no different in the moving frame!
 However, due to the invariance of the speed of light with respect change in reference frame, we have to challenge this assumption.
 Since the invariant thing is a *speed*, we have to consider that a change to a position to a change in reference frame must be compensated by a change in temporal position, or, if you prefer, a change in clock reading.
 <!-- Insert light clock argument! -->
 Consider a **light clock** – an object that bounces a short pulse of light between two mirrors set a certain distance $L$ apart which